Dollmaker (character): Barton Mathis

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Barton Mathis is introduced as a new "Dollmaker".
 As a child, Mathis went on several "hunting trips" with his father, Wesley.
 During these hunts, Mathis watched as his father killed people and then cannibalized them.
-He would also witness his father being shot down by a young cop named James Gordon.
-After spending only a year in foster care, Mathis disappeared for years before he resurfaced as the Dollmaker, a serial killer who creates "dolls" out of the skin and limbs of his victims, whose mask is partially made of skin from his deceased father.
-Despite the ambiguity surrounding his whereabouts, it would later be revealed that Barton Mathis sees the Toyman as a father figure, who was at one point a member of the Dollmaker "family".
+He would also witness his father being shot down by cop James Gordon.
+After spending only a year in foster care, Mathis disappeared for years before resurfacing as Dollmaker, a serial killer who creates "dolls" out of the skin and limbs of his victims, whose mask is partially made of skin from his deceased father.
+Despite the ambiguity surrounding his whereabouts, it would later be revealed that Barton Mathis sees Toyman as a father figure, who was at one point a member of the Dollmaker "family".

-The Dollmaker first appeared in current continuity during the Faces of Death storyline when he visited the Joker in Arkham Asylum.
-The Joker had planned to be caught and taken to Arkham for the sole purpose of having an audience with the Dollmaker.
-As planned, the Dollmaker cuts the skin from the Joker's face, leaving the madman ecstatic with the pain.
-That night they celebrated, believing themselves to be reborn.
-Upon tracking Ray Quimby, a serial killer associated with Wesley Mathis, to a location while believing Quimby kidnapped Commissioner James Gordon, Batman is ambushed by the members of the Dollmaker's "family" (members including Matilda Mathis, Bentley, Jack-in-the-Box, Sampson, Olivia Carr, and Orifice).
-Batman then encounters the Dollmaker, who has brought in what appears to be Commissioner Gordon.